 Ed Harris and Clint Eastwood in Absolute Power.

-Eastwood has directed 30 movies.
-In his 20th outing as director, Eastwood proves that experience alone does necessarily make for a great film.
+Clint Eastwood has directed some 30 movies.
+In his 20th outing as director, Eastwood proves that experience alone does not necessarily make for a great film.
 Eastwood directs himself as an old jewel thief, Luther.
 While robbing a very wealthy home he witnesses the President of the United States having an affair, and the murder of the woman with the President.
 As he is a criminal, he does not come forward.
 He instead decides to flee the country, but after watching a newscast of the President pretending to grieve with the dead woman's husband, Luther feels compelled to take action.

-Eastwood dominates Absolute Power but his Luther is never really likable.
-He abandoned his family and is a criminal.
+Eastwood dominates Absolute Power but his Luther is never really all that likable.
+He abandoned his family and is a shameless criminal.
 The movie tries to get you to care for him by showing his concern for his daughter, but it never really pulls you in.
-Only Linney and Harris play sympathetic characters, but they have very limited screen time.
+Only Laura Linney and Ed Harris play sympathetic characters, but they have very limited screen time.
 Had the movie expanded on their merely hinted at relationship, the movie might have found a more relatable emotional core than just a jewel thief who occasionally stalks his daughter.

 Photos © Copyright Columbia Pictures (1997)